-Any driver of a type III vehicle that does not possess a school bus driver's license must pass the school van driver's test and provide a copy of their driver’s license before driving the van.
+Any driver scheduled to drive a type III vehicle that does not possess a school bus driver's license must pass the school van driver's test and provide a copy of their driver’s license before driving the van.

 VII.
 School Bus Driver Training

 All new bus drivers shall be provided with pre-service training, including in-vehicle (actual driving) instruction before transporting students and shall meet the competencies specified by the Department of Public Safety.
 All school bus drivers shall receive in-service training annually in compliance with state law.
 The following driver training standards represent the minimum areas of training which each driver must receive prior to entering service to the school district.
 The school district shall forward to the Commissioner of Public Safety the certification of in-service training, including the number of hours and competency certification for each driver.

 Both new and experienced drivers must be familiar with the elements of the mandatory pre-trip inspection required under Minnesota law including:

 a.
 The engine compartment - belts, valves, fluid leaks

 c.
 Fuel level